+- 1. We recommend that the Board take steps to ensure that adjudicators update the information in their computers as soon as they are notified of a change of representative; for example, by sending a memorandum to appropriate staff, i.e. adjudicators and their supervisors to remind them of this procedure. - 2.
 We recommend that the Board use confidential envelopes when mailing out medical information to employers.
 The envelopes should be addressed to a named officer, where this individual has been identified by the employer.
 If an officer has not been designated, a generic title should be used, for example, "WCB Claims Administrator".

-Within six months of receiving this report, the Board should provide the Office of the Information and Privacy Commissioner with proof of compliance with the above recommendation.
+Within six months of receiving this report, the Board should provide the Office of the Information and Privacy Commissioner with proof of compliance with the above recommendations.

-Original signed by: November 23, 1993
+Original signed by: November 26, 1993

 Susan Anthistle Date

 Compliance Review Officer